-Sarah joined MSE in June 2014 as a Deals Researcher and is now Consumer Writer, working on everything from guides and blogs to news stories.
+Sarah joined MSE in June 2014 as a Deals Researcher and is now Senior Consumer Writer, working on everything from guides and blogs to news stories.

 When she's not saving money, Sarah tries to find time to read, keep fit and teach herself to play the guitar, something which has gone unappreciated by all her previous housemates.
-She also enjoys travelling, usually to escape to warmer climates, but her most recent adventure was a winter trip to Norway to see the northern lights.
+She also enjoys travelling, usually to escape to warmer climates.
+Her most recent adventure was a trip to New Zealand.

 Steve joined MSE as Senior Utilities Analyst in January 2018.
 For the previous six and a bit years, he was at Barclays, starting off in the branch network before moving into digital products and working as an analyst to improve the bank's anti-fraud technology.

 Outside of work, Steve is a bona fide deal addict and enjoys thinking up different ways of doing things – a couple of years ago, he and his wife broke with tradition and had a secret wedding on a boat in the morning and a surprise 'reveal' party in the evening.
 Luckily, his family and friends still talk to them!